 Affiliates also benefit from CPA commissions because they know exactly how much they will earn for each conversion and do not have to worry about potential refunds or chargebacks.
 This is especially true for larger affiliates who are managing big campaigns with greater ad spend.

-Depending on the sales productivity and revenue generated by an affiliate, some vendors may choose to take a loss on the initial product sale because the revenue generated from upsells and rebills of subscription sales outweighs the loss on the initial product sale.
+Depending on the sales productivity and revenue generated by an affiliate, some sellers may choose to take a loss on the initial product sale because the revenue generated from upsells and rebills of subscription sales outweighs the loss on the initial product sale.

 This article contains the following sub-articles.
 Click the link to be directed to the section of the article that best fits your needs.